Best Dim Sum in Richmond, BC

 CUSTOMS AND TRADITIONS

 Top dim sum places fill up quickly (especially on weekends) and once diners sit down, they may spend hours eating and chatting over tea.
+Typical dim sum hours are between 10:00am and 2:00pm, but vary by restaurant.
 Go early or make a reservation to ensure you get a table.

 Since dim sum originated in the ancient teahouses along the Silk Road in Southern China, tea is important to the experience, with Jasmine tea being the common choice.
 Custom dictates you pour your neighbour’s tea and not your own, and that you keep the spout pointing away from anyone at the table.
 Need a refill?
 Flip the lid upside down and sit it on top of the pot.